ETAAcademy/ETAAcademy-ZK-Meme/59_Pianist.md

 Distributed SNARKs generally fall into two categories.
 The first relies on secret-sharing the witness across multiple machines for privacy, though this offers limited acceleration as each share scales with the original witness size.
 The second—and more relevant—category uses multiple machines to accelerate a single prover's workload.
 Examples include DIZK, which extends Groth16 over R1CS using distributed algorithms for MSMs and FFTs.
 However, its reliance on distributed FFTs leads to high communication overhead and increases total proving time.

-Recent work (e.g., deVirgo, HyperPianist, Cirrus, Pianist, Hekaton) shares a core strategy: decomposing a large statement into smaller substatements processed by multiple provers, then aggregating the subproofs into a final proof.
+Recent work (e.g., deVirgo, Cirrus, Pianist, Hekaton) shares a core strategy: decomposing a large statement into smaller substatements processed by multiple provers, then aggregating the subproofs into a final proof.
 These systems typically follow a "distributed PIOP + distributed PCS" design, with efficiency determined by the specific protocol details.

 This new line of work brings four key innovations: